williamphk/Odin-Book-API/README.md

         npm run dev

 The server will run on the specified port, and you can access the API endpoints via a REST client like [Postman](https://www.postman.com/).

-## API Endpoints

-The API consists of the following endpoints:

-- Users: Create, update, delete users, and authenticate users.
-- Profiles: Create, update, delete, and get user profiles.
-- Friend Requests: Send, accept, reject, and cancel friend requests.
-- Posts: Create, update, delete, and get user posts.
-- Comments: Create, update, delete, and get post comments.
-- Likes: Add and remove likes on posts and comments.

-Refer to the routes folder for more information about the specific endpoints, HTTP methods, and required parameters.

 ## Built With